pedmindset/laravel-couchbase-passport/README.md

 $app->register(Pedmindset\Couchbase\CouchbasePassportServiceProvider::class);
 ```

 The service provider will overide the default laravel passport models in order to use mongodb's implementation of eloquent.
-There is no need to register any additional classes or add any additional configuration other than those outlined in [Laravel Passport](https://github.com/laravel/passport) and [MongoDB](https://github.com/pedmindset/laravel-couchbase).
+There is no need to register any additional classes or add any additional configuration other than those outlined in [Laravel Passport](https://github.com/laravel/passport) and [Couchbase Laravel Package](https://github.com/pedmindset/laravel-couchbase).